 Firms that currently operate as full-service broker-dealers may convert to CAB status and then return to their former, full-service status, as long as they do so within one year of conversion.
 Firms that return to full status within a year are not required to file a Continuing Membership Application (CMA).

 Registration as a CAB may be a solution for broker-dealers with limited activities, including: capital raising through private placements of private fund interests; certain additional private placements to institutional investors; private equity fund portfolio transactions; and advice to companies regarding mergers and acquisitions (M&A) and corporate restructuring transactions.
 Please see FINRA Regulatory Notice 16-37 for a more in-depth breakdown of the activities that do or do not qualify a firm to apply for CAB status.
 FINRA also provides a Capital Acquisition Broker Written Supervisory Procedures Checklist (CAB WSP Checklist) to aid CABs in fulfilling their compliance obligations under the CAB Rules.
-Finally, the CAB Rules themselves can be found in the CAB Rulebook.
+The CAB Rules themselves can be found in the CAB Rulebook.
+Finally, our other posts on capital acquisition brokers are a great place to go for more guidance on CABs.